-With so many music-based events happening at Gage Park over the summer we thought we’d speak with someone involved in the Hamilton music industry about our local music scene and asked them , firstly, how they would upload the video after the event and they said that thanks to cheap broadband was possible, and they recommend it to you!
+With so many music-based events happening at Gage Park over the summer we thought we’d speak with someone involved in the Hamilton music industry about our local music scene and asked them , firstly, how they would upload the video after the event and they said that thanks to cheap broadband was possible, and they recommend it to you, while also the business need to be managed for payments and taxes since we’re nearing the tax season and is important to keep this in check for your business!
 Joshua Moran is with VIII Studios, they are hosting the upcoming VIII Fest at Gage Park August 19-21.
 He gave us an insider look at what’s happening in the Hamilton music scene and where the trends are heading.

 “We want Hamiltonians to know we have talent, not mediocre talent, but amazing talent [in Hamilton].
 Through VIII Studios we will developing artists through our festival and studio, to engage more to take part in the Hamilton Music Scene.” – Joshua Moran, VIII Studios